Global Strategy for the Occupational Therapy Workforce

 WFOT led a multistage development process to develop the Global Strategy for strengthening the occupational therapy workforce.

 This global framework articulates key strategic development directions that aim to inform and guide the development of national or local context-sensitive situation assessments, priorities, and action plans.
 The Global Strategy is expected to be used by professional organisations, educators, regulators, researchers, governments, policymakers and non-government organisations, including WFOT.
-The Global Strategy can be viewed online or the entire document can be downloaded from the WFOT Resources.
+The Global Strategy can be downloaded from the WFOT Resources.

 Strategic Directions